anaved/wp-navedali/_posts/2019-01-25-what-is-offshore-currency.md

 Historically these deposits were used by European banks after the WW2, thus acquiring Euro-  prefix.
 Currently any dollar deposit located outside United States is called Eurodollar.
 <h2 class="post-headline ">Offshore Renminbi:</h2>
-China's offshore currency CNH was introduced as a way to internationalise CNY, the onshore currency without opening up China's capital account.
+China's offshore currency <strong>CNH</strong> was introduced as a way to internationalise <strong>CNY</strong>, the onshore currency without opening up China's capital account.

 In 2010 People's Bank Of China and Hong Kong Monetary Authority jointly announced the introduction of offshore CNH deliverable in Hong Kong.
 Because of the capital controls, onshore currency can not freely leave the country, and the exchange between CNY and CNH is controlled by China.